Get a Demo of HR DataHub's platform

 Did you say vicious circle?

-When we know that the employee turnover cost averages £30,000 (for employees earning £25,000 a year or more), relying on outdated data to make pay decisions might prove very costly for businesses.
+When we know that the employee turnover cost averages £30,000 (for employees earning £25,000 a year or more), relying on outdated data points to make pay decisions might prove very costly for businesses.

 No room for approximations